Master Copy Remix

 Learning to paint is difficult… very difficult.
 Just like most other traditions, it is very helpful to know who did it before you were around, and what they learned while doing it.
 This can help us from having to reinvent the wheel so to speak.
 Consider the remix in music, this is considered one of the highest forms of respect a musician can pay to another musician, to rework their song in their own unique way.
-In this project, you will be asked to rework a painting by a modern master in a new palette.
-These will be large format (BIG) paintings completed collaboratively with your table mates!
-We will take a look at three methods for achieving a respectable rendering of your master painting.
+In this project, you will be asked to abstract/deconstruct a painting by a modern master.

 Create an accurate translation of a master painting using a grid, projection or windshield wiper looking methods.